-What makes Avoriaz so successful is a series of completely crazy projects."
+What makes Avoriaz so successful is a series of utterly bold and visionary projects."

 Jean Vuarnet and His Vision